Edge states and persistent current in a PT-symmetric extended Su-Schrieffer-Heeger model with generic boundary conditions: The Model

 The Hamiltonian $H$ is necessarily non-hermitian due to the balanced loss-gain term, irrespective of the boundary conditions imposed on the system.
 There is an additional source of non-hermiticiy for the choice of AHBC and NGBC.
 The phase $\phi$ can be completely gauged away from $H$ for the OBC.
 In particular, the transformation \bea a_l \rightarrow e^{-2i(l-1)\phi} a_l, b_l \rightarrow e^{-i(2l-1) \phi} b_l, \eea completely removes $\phi$ from $H$ for $H_{boundary}=0$.
 However, the boundary terms $H_{boundary}$ are not invariant under this transformation.
 Thus, the phase $\phi$ will be considered as zero for OBC without any loss of generality, and kept for all other choices of boundary conditions.
+It is worth mentioning that $H_{bulk}$ is not invariant under phase rotation if the phase coefficient of NNN hopping amplitudes is taken to be $e^{\pm i\phi}$ instead of $e^{\pm 2i\phi}$.
+The Hamiltonian $H$ has been analyzed in different limiting cases in earlier studies.
+The standard SSH model corresponds to $\delta_3 = 0$, $\epsilon = 0$ and $\phi = 0$\cite{Su1979Prl}.
+In the specific limit where $\epsilon = 0$, $\phi = 0$, the Hamiltonian represents a Hermitian SSH model incorporating NNN interactions\cite{Li2014prb}.
+Furthermore, when $\delta_3 = 0$ the Hamiltonian describes a $\mathcal{PT}$-symmetric SSH model with BLG, which has also been examined in earlier works\cite{Klett2017Pra,Xu2020Pra}.

 The extended Hamiltonian $H$ possesses some of the symmetries of the standard SSH Hamiltonian.
 In particular, the system is translation invariant for the PBC despite having the loss-gain and NNN term.
 The Hamiltonian $H_{bulk}$ is $\mathcal{PT}$ symmetric, where ${\cal{T}}: i \rightarrow - i$ and ${\cal{P}}$ is an anti-diagonal identity matrix of order $2m\times 2m$.
 However, $H_{boundary}$ is $\mathcal{PT}$ symmetric only when it is hermitian.
 Consequently, the Hamiltonian $H$ loses ${\cal{PT}}$ symmetry for the cases when AHBC and NGBC are used.
 The chiral symmetry of the standard SSH model is lost due to the balanced loss-gain terms.
 However,in the case of non-Hermitian Hamiltonians, the time-reversal, particle-hole and chiral symmetries ramify into two branches, namely $AZ$ and $AZ^{\dagger}$ symmetries\cite{Kawabata2019Prx}.
 The system has the $AZ^{\dagger}$ class particle hole symmetry for $\phi = 0$, $\beta_{L}^{*} = -\beta_{L}$,$\alpha_{L}^{*} = \alpha_{L}$,$\beta_{R}^{*} = -\beta_{R}$, $\alpha_{R}^{*} = \alpha_{R}$.
 The system has particle-hole symmetry $\mathcal{C}H^{*}\mathcal{C}^{-1} = - H$ with the unitary matrix $\mathcal{C} = I_{m} \otimes \sigma_{3}$.
 In this paper we have restricted the parametric regions $(\delta_1, \delta_2, \delta_3) \geq 0$.